Miragon/miranum-ide/apps/miranum-forms/README.md

 Please find our official docs [here](https://miranum.com/docs/components/miranum-ide/intro-miranum-ide).

-**Miranum Modeler** is one component of our collection of *VS Code Plugins*.
+**Miranum Forms** is one component of our collection of *VS Code Plugins*.
-It allows you to model BPMN 2.0 Diagrams that can be used with Camunda Platform 7.
+It allows you to create and edit forms based on [JSON Schema](https://json-schema.org/), a specification for annotating and validating JSON documents.

 ## Features

-* Create and edit processes for Camunda Platform 7 and enhance them with technical attributes.
+* Create and edit forms that you can reference in your User Tasks of your BPMN diagram.
+* Use Switches, Multiselect, Dates, and many other fields to create your unique form.
+* Display and test your form with a build in form renderer.
-* Use the text editor for changes directly in the XML file.
+* Use the text editor for changes directly in the JSON file.
-* Use the integrated *Token Simulation* to simulate your process flow.

 ## Contributing